 Therefore, it is more manageable to start with your goalkeeping in mind.
 The main objectives according to each method are the following:

-- Van Westendorp: This method identifies fundamental psychological price points by surveying consumers and understanding how much they’re willing to spend on a product according to their answers.
+Van westendorp price sensitivity method identifies fundamental psychological price points by surveying consumers and understanding how much they’re willing to spend on a product according to their answers.
 As a result, it enables us to notice a range of prices that might be appropriate and to see the fall-off in consumer interest that occurs as price rises.

-- Gabor-Granger: A pricing question used in survey research to specify the price elasticity of products and services.
-Determining the price of a product or service is an essential step and one of the most critical decisions for any organization.
+A pricing question is used in survey research to specify the price elasticity of products and services.
+Determining a product’s or service’s price is an essential step and one of the most critical decisions for any organization.

 Let’s recognize that all products have a price.
 Until recently, costs were considered the responsibility of the financial departments of companies and were set based on quantitative mechanisms and independently of the rest of the marketing variables.

 “Pricing is actually pretty simple: Customers will not pay literally a penny more than the product’s true value.” – Ron Johnson.

 Have you ever asked yourself, “How are we making a profit selling products and services at that price?”

 Esther LaVielle first questioned this at her first job in high school, selling cookies at the mall.
 The shop charged $1.50 for each cookie and $1.29 for soda; it had about 25 customers.
 If you don’t have a calculator at hand, that adds up to +$70 an hour: not very much.
 When you factor in overhead and cost of labor, you have a shop going out of business in its first year.

 This story portrays the importance of getting pricing right, as it could mean having to put employees out of work.